Virtual scrolling in Angular TreeGrid component

 1. Batch editing

-• It is necessary to set a static height for the component or its parent container when using row virtualization.
-The 100% height will work only if the component height is set to 100%, and its parent container has a static height.
+• The TreeGrid or its parent container must have a static height when using row virtualization.
+Setting height to 100% only works if the parent container has a defined height.

-• The cell-based selection is not supported for row virtual scrolling.
+• Cell-based selection is not supported for row virtualization.

 .e-treegrid .e-row {